-13.1 When to Score - Targets are scored as they are collected from the firing line.
+13.1 When to Score - Targets are scored after each 12 shots in outdoor matches.
 Special conditions may require other than this usual procedure.

-13.2 Where to Score - Targets may be scored in the office or on the range.
+13.2 Where to Score - Targets may be scored in the Statistical Office or on the range in view of competitors and spectators.
 Scoring of targets while hanging is prohibited.
 Whenever targets are scored where backing cards are used, the record target and backing card shall be compared.

-13.2.1 Targets as Score Cards - Targets constitute the score cards when scored and therefore must be retained in good order until the time allowed for filing challenges and protests has expired.
+13.2.1 Targets as Score Cards - Targets constitute the score cards when scored in Statistical Office and therefore must be retained in good order until the time allowed for filing challenges and protests has expired.

-SCORING WITH INWARD SCORING GAUGES (Preferred method for NHSRA)
+SCORING WITH INWARD SCORING GAUGES